memepalentologist2002/fortune-mod/README.md

 * [python](https://github.com/bmc/fortune)

-You may be able to get them to work with the data files of fortune-mod and other fortune collections, but note that we have not closely reviewed their source codes.
+You may be able to get them to work with the data files of fortune-mod and other fortune collections, but note that I have not closely reviewed their source codes.

 Thirdly, most of the value (and relative data size) of the tarball is in the